-Figure X: Annual spend with Civica since 2016
+Figure 22: Annual spend with Civica since 2016

-Increased maturity using the Civica suite of products reduces the costs associated with support and training over time as expertise accumulates.
-Figure X highlights the reducing costs associated with ownership across the 5-year contract period based on licensing, support, training and implementation costs.
+Implementation costs including initial training was involved in the Pre-Go Live expenditure.
+Increased maturity using the Civica suite of products reduces the costs associated with support over time as expertise accumulates.
+Figure 23 highlights the reducing costs associated with ownership across the 5-year contract period based on licensing, support, training and implementation costs.
+Expenditure on training and development has been minimal since initial implementation.

-Figure X: Reducing costs of ownership
+Figure 23: Reducing costs of ownership

-The following high-level pain points with the existing use of Civica are identified in Table X below.
+The following high-level pain points with the existing use of Civica are identified in Table 30 below.